Salokyn/docker-s3ql/README.md

               registry.gitlab.com/salokyn/docker-s3ql:latest
 ```

-The best way to use it is in a `docker-compose.yml` file :
+You can also use a `docker-compose.yml` file :

 ```yaml
 version: '3.5'